- These are also called bony fishes because of bony endoskeleton.

 Reproduction: These are dioecious animals.
 Fertilization is internal and development is direct.
 They are oviparous animals.

 Common Examples: Corvus (Crow), Columba (Pigeon), Psittacula (Parrot), Struthio (Ostrich), Pavo (Peacock), Aptenodytes (Penguin), Neophron (Vulture).

 There are four chambers in the heart.
-They are warm-blooded animals.
+They are warm-blooded animals, which means they can control their body temperature and do not depend on environment for that.
 Respiration is by lungs.

 They are dioecious animals.
 Fertilization is internal and development is direct.
 Most of them are viviparous.